 Require multifactor authentication

 Require users to authenticate via multi-factor authentication (MFA) during enrollment.
 If you require MFA, people wanting to enroll devices must authenticate with a second device and two forms of credentials before they can enroll their device.
 This is a one-time conditional step, and ensures that the person on the device is who they say they are.
 You can enable this behavior for all platforms except Linux by using a conditional access policy with an MFA policy.
-Azure AD Premium is required.
+Microsoft Entra ID P1 or P2 is required.

 For more information, see Require multifactor authentication for Intune device enrollments.